AI Answering Service For Roofing Contractors

 Can AI answer roofing storm-damage calls?

 Yes.
 It can collect damage details, address, insurance context, timing, photos requested in follow-up, and appointment preferences.
-It should route urgent or complex situations according to your rules.
+It should follow your rules for urgent or complex situations.

 Can it book roof inspections and estimates?